What Is Alcohol Withdrawal?

 Medications can prevent complications and life-threatening symptoms from arising or help to address them if they do.
 As part of a professional medical detox protocol, medications and medical monitoring can be provided in both inpatient and outpatient settings, depending on patient needs.1

-Long-acting benzodiazepines, including diazepam (Valium) and chlordiazepoxide (Librium), are commonly used to treat alcohol withdrawal because they mitigate withdrawal symptoms and reduce the risk of seizures.
+- Long-acting benzodiazepines.
+Diazepam (Valium) and chlordiazepoxide (Librium) are some of the benzodiazepines used for alcohol withdrawal because they mitigate withdrawal symptoms and reduce the risk of seizures.
 After the patient’s withdrawal symptoms have improved and stabilized, gradual tapering of benzodiazepines may begin.

 - Barbiturates.
-Though increasingly rarely used due to the risk of overdose, toxicity, and inherent abuse potential, drugs like phenobarbital may still be used in highly supervised environments to treat alcohol withdrawal.
+Though increasingly rarely used due to the risk of overdose, toxicity, and inherent misuse potential, drugs like phenobarbital may still be used in highly supervised environments to treat alcohol withdrawal.

 - Antipsychotics.
 These may be given to manage extreme agitation and delirium, as well as some of the features of psychosis—such as acute delusions and hallucinations—that sometimes arise during alcohol withdrawal.
 Care must be taken when used, as some antipsychotics lower seizure thresholds.